China defence spending gets mild boost amid economic caution

 ($1 = 6.4758 Chinese yuan renminbi)

-Reporting by Yew Lun Tian; Additional reporting by Beijing newsroom; Writing by Ben Blanchard; Editing by Shri Navaratnam and Gerry Doyle
+Reporting by Yew Lun Tian; Additional reporting by Beijing newsroom and Phil Stewart in Washington; Writing by Ben Blanchard; Editing by Shri Navaratnam, Gerry Doyle and Grant McCool

 Our Standards: The Thomson Reuters Trust Principles.